 Surprised by Crowds in Our Special Place

-Next the confused couple who passed our camp asking if they were on trail (they were).
+Then we met a confused couple who passed our camp asking if they were on trail (they were).
 They were doing “White Cloud Peaks Loop” without a map.

 White Clouds: David’s Private Idaho

 David, who grew up on a farm near Jerome in 1960s, two hours south of central Idaho mountains, fished and hiked in the White Clouds as a teen.
-On the first visit with brother and friend, they tried to hike to a lake basin but got lost trying to follow ridges with only planimetric national forest map.
-Next they clambered upstream to Lower Champion Lake for fishing.
-About halfway up they were surprised to find a trail—more circuitous but much faster!

-David then realized the dashed lines on the map were “trails” which provided easier access into the vast backcounty and lake basins.
+On first visit with brother and friend, they tried to hike to a lake basin but got lost trying to follow ridges with only planimetric national forest map.
+Next they clambered upstream Champion Creek to Lower Champion Lake for fishing.
+About halfway up they were surprised to find a trail—more circuitous but much faster!David then realized the dashed lines on the map were “trails” which provided easier access into the vast backcounty and lake basins.
 He spent many hours studying maps for White Clouds trails to hike someday.

-His fishing standard was Lower Champion Lake, remote and rarely visited in the 1960s with large fish that readily bit within a few casts on a Krocodile Spoon.
+His fishing standard was Lower Champion Lake, remote and rarely visited in the 1960s, with large fish that readily bit within a few casts on a Krocodile Spoon.

-In 1975 David thru-hiked with his dog across the White Clouds, crossed the Sawtooth Valley, and then traversed the Sawtooths (he invited me but I refused).
-A brother dropped him off at Slate Creek Trailhead, he hiked to O’Calkens Lake, up Bighorn Basin, and over a pass below D.O.
-Lee Peak.
+In 1975, David thru-hiked with his dog across the White Clouds, crossed the Sawtooth Valley, and then traversed the Sawtooths (he invited me but I refused).
+A brother dropped him off at Slate Creek Trailhead; he hiked to O’Calkens Lake, up Bighorn Basin, and over a pass below D. O. Lee Peak.
 He recalls trail all the way.
-He dropped down Big Boulder Basin, passed Castle Peak and Champion Lakes down to Sawtooth Valley.
+He dropped down Big Boulder Basin, then passed Castle Peak and Champion Lakes down to Sawtooth Valley.
 He saw no one until he hitched a ride on road to Hell Roaring Trailhead into Sawtooth Wilderness to hike to his car parked at Stanley Lake.

 In 1981, we repeated some of David’s thru-hike in reverse following ridge instead of trails.
 We climbed by Patterson Peak hiking cross-country to Big Boulder Basin, crossed a pass above O’Calkens Lake, then looped back to Born Lakes.
 I recall descent to O’Calkens: sliding cautiously down steep scree while David bounded past wearing his backpack, tugging my backpack with one hand, and cradling his aging Brittany Spaniel under his other arm (turned out to be her last hike).
 I now realize the trail David followed in 1975 was already gone in 1981 and the descent scary.
-Goats, the main users, often do not “maintain” switchbacks.
+Goats, the main users, rarely “maintain” switchbacks.

 2019 Visit: 1975 Repeat

 Our 2019 visit to the White Clouds repeated the first two days of David’s 1975 trek and last day of 1981 trip.
-We hiked to O’Calkens Lake on old trail (partly obliterated by two avalanches after a dry winter was followed by a heavy February snow all at once).
-Trail David took in 1975 above O’Calkens through Bighorn Basin was mostly gone—we clambered up goat routes over a pass below D. O. Lee Peak.
-That night we joined friends camped at Walker Lake at lower end of Big Boulder basin (a large group among many others).
-After a day of hiking back into upper lakes, we continued our loop out of the basin, across on Livingston Mill-Castle Divide Trail, up Boulder Chain, over Windy Devil Pass, down Warm Springs Creek Trail, and up Iron Basin back to O’Calkens.
+We hiked to O’Calkens Lake on old trail (partly obliterated by two avalanches after a dry winter preceded a heavy February snow all at once).
+Trail David took in 1975 above O’Calkens through Bighorn Basin was mostly gone—we clambered up goat routes over a pass below D. O. Lee Peak.That night we joined friends camped at Walker Lake at lower end of Big Boulder Basin (a large group among many others).
+After a day of hiking back into upper lakes, we continued our loop out of the basin, across Livingston Mill-Castle Divide Trail, up Boulder Chain, over Windy Devil Pass, down Warm Springs Creek Trail, and up Iron Basin back to O’Calkens.

-People were the new addition: about 20 mid-week at Walker; many peak baggers, anglers, and hikers in upper basins from one of three “social trails” from the lake.
-Hiking down Friday morning we met about 40 people coming up.
-A few backpackers and mountain bikers on Livingston Trail outside wilderness which connects the two basins.
+Hiking out of Walker/ Big Boulder Friday morning we met about 40 people coming up.
+We also met a few backpackers and mountain bikers on Livingston Trail outside wilderness which connects the two basins.
 Hiking into Boulder Chain, we saw more than 50 people (including large Boy Scout group at Hatchet Lake) hiking or camped on lower lakes; many huddled around fires as light rain had moved in.
-We camped in solitude at brushy Lodgepole Lake until the first “White Clouds Loopers” the next morning.
+We camped in solitude at brushy Lodgepole Lake until first “White Clouds Loopers” the next morning.
+This was the couple doing the “White Cloud Peaks Loop” without a map.
+(Online one discovers different “Loop” routes from different hikers.)

-Near the top, Iron Basin broadened—one end headed west towards a tarn below Watson Peak while our route turned east to the pass above O’Calkens Lake.
+Near the top, Iron Basin broadened—one end headed west toward a tarn below Watson Peak while our route turned east to the pass above O’Calkens Lake.
 About 20 bighorn sheep (including several full curl rams) ambled west, walking on a steep-scree slope like sidewalk.
 We turned east, crossed rolling hills, then descended old trail back to the lake where we skirted yet another avalanche.
 I wonder if anyone will ever cut out this rarely used old trail.

 2017 Visit: Basin & Trail loop, routes rougher than 1981

-After thrashing up washed out mining road on Livingston Creek, we now climbed steep slopes above Crater Lake.
-Slipping on hard icy snow behind David, I made for the rocks across swale, clambering up small boulders towards a flat above.
+On first full day of a circuit hike crossing through most of the upper basins in White Clouds, I launched an avalanche on Gunsight Pass—but it was rocks, not snow.After thrashing up washed out mining road on Livingston Creek, we climbed steep slopes above Crater Lake.
+Slipping on hard icy snow behind David, I made for the rocks across swale, clambering up small boulders toward a flat above.
 Then the slope was rolling beneath my feet.
 I scrambled frantically, pulling myself above the rockslide onto safer ground.
 After that, our last 40-degree crawl up gravel alongside icy chimney seemed quite reasonable.

 The descent to Gunsight Lake was nicer.
 Other than a fresh hatch of gnats, we had this serene basin all to ourselves while David caught a fish for dinner; Tin Cup Lake over the next rise was equally desolate.

-Gunsight was the steepest of eight passes we crossed heading south on first five days of our trek across upper lake basins with only a few trail segments; return only took 2 days on good trail and jeep road.
+Gunsight was the steepest of eight passes we crossed heading south on first five days of our trek across upper lake basins with only a few trail segments; return only took two days on good trail and jeep road.
 The route offered solitude—except for day hikers and two groups doing parts of our ambitious route.
 On trails we saw more people and moved much faster.

 At a small lake above Upper Chamberlain Lake we rejoined the trail system.
-We also met a gaggle of girls in shorts and tanks tops, music blaring, returning from an unsuccessful attempt to climb Castle Peak.
+We also met a gaggle of girls in shorts and tank tops, music blaring, returning from an unsuccessful attempt to climb Castle Peak.
 They ran out of time and turned back, intending to clamber back over a ridge (we had just descended) to their camp at Washington Lake.
-Rain was threatening; hope they made it back ok.
+Rain was threatening; hope they made it back okay.

 I took evening jaunt around lakes, meeting an angler and a cheery young woman trailed by tired mom and barking dog—they camped across lake from us.
 Next morning, I saw the angler’s tent above Lower Chamberlain, and a large horse camp on the other side.

-We saw more people: family spotting for mountain goats on Castle Peak, a dad and two sons doing partly trailless loop (we had met them earlier at Quiet Lake) two motorcycles that passed us at creek crossing (non-wilderness trail portions are open to motorcycles).
+We saw more people: family spotting for mountain goats on Castle Peak, a dad and two sons doing partly trailless loop (we had met them earlier at Quiet Lake), two motorcycles that passed us at creek crossing (non-wilderness trail portions are open to motorcycles).
 On a rainy evening, we made camp off the trail in a spruce grove near meadow with trickling seep.

 After steep climb on hot hill above Jim Creek, we took obscure left fork into basin, hearing vehicles above us on main road winding to ridge.
 We passed the main Livingston Mine and a large dormitory building, then met main road on ridge.
 No trucks but one motorcyclist.
 A road left the ridge to switch-back down near Crater Lake.
 (The roads go to patented mining claims on private land, according to Ed Cannady, former backcountry manager, Sawtooth National Recreation Area).
-We followed another steep road with downed trees, not shown on our map, that dropped down the ridge and switch-backed into Livingston canyon, completing our circuit.
+We followed another steep road with downed trees, not shown on our map, that dropped down the ridge and switchbacked into Livingston canyon, completing our circuit.
 We hiked a mile down, dropped packs at our first camp of the trip, and spent one more night in solitude (out of food except for a few snacks).

-(The route up Livingston Creek, trashed by floods some years ago, is an illegal mining road and was never official trail.
+(Route up Livingston Creek, trashed by floods some years ago, is an illegal mining road and was never official trail.
 Although it’s legal to hike, Cannady said the Forest Service will never fix it up because basins above are thought to be lambing areas for bighorn sheep.)

 Wilderness Designation

 The 2015 Idaho Wilderness bill included the Cecil D. Andrus-White Clouds, culminating a 40-year battle to protect them.
 This began in 1968, when a molybdenum mine was proposed for 11,815-foot Castle Peak.
-American Smelting and Refining Company (ASARCO) wanted to blast open the peak and create an open pit mine 7000 feet long, 700 feet wide and 600 feet deep; a two-mile tailings pond for mine waste with a 400-foot dam in Little Boulder Creek and a 10-mile haul road to the East Fork Road—a new large high-mountain “lake” with good road access was the consolation offered by ASARCO after ore depleted.
-The Mining Law of 1872, as amended, did and still governs mining on National Forests.
+American Smelting and Refining Company (ASARCO) wanted to blast open the peak and create an open pit mine 7000 feet long, 700 feet wide, and 600 feet deep; a 2-mile tailings pond for mine waste with a 400-foot dam in Little Boulder Creek; and a 10-mile haul road to the East Fork Road—a new large high-mountain “lake” with good road access was the consolation offered by ASARCO after ore depleted.
+The The General Mining Act of 1872, as amended, still governs mining on National Forests.The project was stopped by the Sawtooth National Recreation Area (SNRA) Act of 1972, which allowed mining but not if it might “substantially impair … natural, scenic, historic, pastoral and fish and wildlife values.”
+It also prevented new road construction.
+Although ASARCO had air-transported some prospecting equipment near Baker Lake (where roads and bridge are still evident [to return from photo, click on text outside image] ), Forest Service had delayed main-access road permitting.
+SNRA encompassed both Sawtooths and White Clouds but only designated the Sawtooths as wilderness, while White Clouds remained Wilderness Study Area due to mining industry resistance.
+Wilderness was proposed to Congress in 1983, 1986, and 1993 but not legislated until 2015.

 “The (Idaho) wilderness act got a lot of publicity because it was sponsored by a Republican Senator and passed by a Republican Congress,” Cannady noted.
 “I call it the ‘new car effect.’
 A few people will come and check it out, then the new car smell will wear off.”

 We met a few people from Oregon and Washington scrambling the White Clouds’ white-walled splendor but minimal use in the upper trailless basins, and it looked like mostly in-state visitors to lower lakes.
-Non-wilderness mountain bike and motorcycle use has stayed within bounds (although they are probably quite disappointed with lost access).
+Non-wilderness mountain bike and motorcycle use has stayed within bounds (although backcountry cyclists are probably quite disappointed with lost access).

 show less